BlinkyStitt/plex-schedule/README.md

  * [ ] integrate with sickbeard or an app like that
  * [ ] if a show is added to plex, ahead of where we are watching in a series, mark it watched so we dont get ahead by accident. this is probable to happen if we are catching up with a show that is still on the air
  * [ ] document handling credentials
+ * [ ] patch plexapi/utils.py to case viewCount to an int. around line 236

 # Authors